jaxon-php/jaxon-website/pages/06.blog/2021/03/02.install-jaxon-adminer-on-voyager/item.md

         - ajax
 ---

+### Edit on 2022/01/25

+**The [Jaxon Adminer](https://github.com/lagdo/jaxon-adminer) package is now deprecated, and replaced by [Jaxon DbAdmin](https://github.com/lagdo/jaxon-dbadmin).**

+**Read this updated blog entry on [how to install Jaxon DbAdmin on Voyager](../../../2022/01/install-jaxon-dbadmin-on-voyager.html).**

 The two most popular PHP web applications for database administration are [phpMyAdmin](https://www.phpmyadmin.net/) and [Adminer](https://www.adminer.org/).
 Both are standalone applications that need to be installed on a web server.

 The Jaxon packages offer another choice, [Jaxon Adminer](https://github.com/lagdo/jaxon-adminer), which inserts a database administration tool in a page of an existing PHP web application.
 This solution relies on [Adminer](https://www.adminer.org/), and will thus offer the same features.

 #### What is Adminer